statistikZH/statbotData/README.md

 **mandatory properties**:
 - `data_indicator`: an identifier for the dataset pipeline such as `A1`: this identifier serves also the directory name for the pipeline files in the repo
-- `status`: only the status `uploaded` is relevant and indicates that the dataset is already in postgres, any other status can be chosen as needed.
+- `status`: only the statuses `uploaded` or `remote` are relevant and indicates that the dataset is already in postgres, any other status can be chosen as needed.
 - `name`: the table name in postgres for this dataset
 - `format`: the format determines how the data is retrieved from its origin: `px`, `csv`, `xlsx`, `rdf` are the current options
 - `lang`: the language of the dataset, currently this can be either `en`, `de` or `fr`
 - `publisher`: the publisher of the dataset